-St John Fisher (canonized 1935), Patron Saint of the Chaplaincy, was born at Beverley, in Yorkshire in 1469.
-His family was wealthy enough money to send him, aged fourteen, to study at Michaelhouse (later absorbed into Trinity College).
+St John Fisher (1469-1535) is the patron saint of Fisher House.
+He was born at Beverley, Yorkshire, of a family wealthy enough to send him, aged fourteen, to study at Michaelhouse, which was later absorbed into Trinity College.
 He proved a proficient scholar, gained a doctorate in theology, and stayed on to teach.
 The great reforming scholar Erasmus wrote to him: "I know how much time you spend in the library which is to you a very paradise".

-However, St John was not by any means detached from the real world; rather, it was his belief that understanding Christianity, making sense of the Bible and the Church’s tradition, gave insight into what really mattered in life – the choices between good and evil, and the forgiveness of God.
-Such intellectual understanding was also an essential element in spreading the Gospel; John Fisher was instrumental the foundation of two colleges at Cambridge (Christ’s and St John’s) and Erasmus tells us that part of his intention in these foundations was the formation of preachers.
+However, St John was was not by any means detached from the real world; rather, it was his belief that understanding Christianity, making sense of the Bible and the Church’s tradition, gave insight into what really mattered in life – the choices between good and evil, and God's forgiveness.
+Such intellectual understanding was also an essential element in spreading the Gospel; St John was instrumental in the foundation of two colleges at Cambridge (Christ’s and St John’s); and Erasmus tells us that part of his intention in these foundations was the formation of preachers.
 To further his scheme for the advancement of religion, he brought about the creation of a new post in the Divinity Faculty, the Lady Margaret Chair, of which he was the first holder in 1503.

-On the 9th of December 1886, together with Thomas More, he was beatified by Pope Leo XIII.
-He was canonised, with Thomas More, on 19 May 1935 by Pope Pius XI.
-His feast day, celebrated jointly with St Thomas More, is on 22 June (the date of Fisher’s execution).
+On 9 December 1886, together with St Thomas, St John was beatified by Pope Leo XIII.
+He was canonised, again with St Thomas, on 19 May 1935 by Pope Pius XI.
+His feast day, celebrated jointly with St Thomas, is on 22 June, the date of St John’s execution.

-At a time when many saw learning and belonging to the Church as ways to get money and power, St John Fisher stood for different values: learning was not for him a tool to earthly ambition (as for many of his contemporary clergy), but a means to draw closer to God and to other human beings.
-In an era when Bishops were ranked as worldly princes and amassed considerable wealth, St John Fisher was one of the poorest men in England who gave his possessions freely to those in need.
+At a time when many saw learning and belonging to the Church as ways to get money and power, St John stood for different values: learning was not for him a tool to earthly ambition but a means to draw closer to God and to other human beings.
+In an era when bishops were ranked as worldly princes and amassed considerable wealth, St John was one of the poorest men in England who gave his possessions freely to those in need.
 A search of his house following his execution yielded only a scourge, with which he chastised himself at prayer.